Matterhorn ski paradise

 - The maximum altitude difference is 2'375 m above sea level.

 In the Matterhorn ski paradise there are Slow Slopes where beginners and those who like to take it easy can make their descent undisturbed, at their own pace.
-The pistes are specially marked and everyone using them has to make a slow and carefully controlled descent.
+The slopes are specially marked and everyone using them has to make a slow and carefully controlled descent.
 Those failing to comply with the rules will have their ski passes withdrawn.
-The Slow Slopes can be found close to the nursery slopes.
+The Slow Slopes can be found close to the nursery ski runs.
 They are a joint initiative of Zermatt Bergbahnen AG, the Swiss Accident Insurance Fund (Suva) and the Swiss Council for Accident Prevention (bfu).

 - Piste 5 – Eisfluh